Lantern-Cloud-Services/MLOps101-DevOpsLab/README.md

 ...
 ```

+  ### 5. Action Complete
-4. We've effectively created a CI/CD process at this point where our pipeline executes and creates a new Docker image anytime a change is committed (CI) to our repo.
+  We've effectively created a CI/CD process at this point where our pipeline executes and creates a new Docker image anytime a change is committed (CI) to our repo.
 That change is then deployed (CD) to an image repository.

   - In a real world production environment we would configure our containerization platform (Docker, Kubernetes, etc) to pull the new image from the repository anytime a new version is available.

 ## Questions / Challenges